 I like using smoked ham hocks since they are so readily available at the meat counter in my grocery store.

-They are also very easy to add to the soup but remove before serving if you prefer just the beans in the final version.
+They are also very easy to add to the soup but remove them before serving if you prefer just the beans in the final version.

 You can also use leftover ham bone from a holiday ham glaze recipe if that is more convenient.
-The flavor comes from the bone marrow and the bits of ham left after served at a family meal.
+The flavor comes from the bone marrow and the bits of ham left after being served at a family meal.

-I have in the past, even used cubed thick bacon pieces to impart a richness to the soup.
+I have in the past, even used cubed thick bacon pieces to impart richness to the soup.

 What Toppings Go with Ham and Bean Soup Recipe?

 This recipe is one that is absolutely perfect straight out of the slow cooker with nothing added.
 It is also delicious with a few toppings added.
 Below are some of my favorite additions to a bean soup that add flavor, richness, or even texture.

 - Serve with any of your favorite shredded or sliced cheese.
 Cheddar, mozzarella, pepper jack, and provolone are all great additions to this soup.